rochelleterman/text-analysis-dhbsi/syllabus.md

 #### Friday: 8/21

 9 – 11: **Quantifying Style: Grammar, Alliteration, and other Poetic Concerns**
+* Prosody as "Pre-Computer" DH / The Problem of Measuring Style
+* Counting & P-Values
+* POS-Tagging
+* Markov Chains & Entropy

 11 – 12: **Closing Up, Open Work Time and Q & A.**